Areas of expertise

 The Mystery of Why Some High Risk Operators Can Do So Well In Your Organization

-Aside from being deceptive in nature, the high risk operator often is very skilled at developing rapport with fellow employees as well as supervisory staff and management persons.
+Aside from being deceptive in nature, the Long Term High Risk Operator { or LTHRO } often is very skilled at developing rapport with fellow employees as well as supervisory staff and management persons.
 Often they can be charismatic and are influence-rs.

 They are smooth talkers.

-Executives are reliant upon their captains (middle management) as they are one of the reliable information pipeline supplies with which executives guide the corporation.
+Executives are reliant upon their captains (middle management) to relay timely and accurate information as they are one of the primary information pipeline supplies with which executives guide the corporation.
+Middle management is relied upon to make the call on keeping good employees and dumping those who are undesirable.
 The rapport and bond is sealed on trust and confidence.
 When pertinent information is not passed up to the executive level, those at the top are left in the dark and specific issues do not get appropriately addressed.
-The issues linger and fester.
+The issues can linger and fester.

-Plant foremen and plant managers often feel caught in the middle of not knowing who to trust in a he said, she said scenario.
+Plant foremen and plant managers often feel caught in the middle of not knowing who to trust in a "he said, she said" scenario.
 It's not easy and it's not fair.
 Who is more often believed?
-Is it the hard working supervisor who focuses on getting the job done or is it the the employee who is not doing his job and has spent time developing confidence and trust with management?
+Is it the hard working supervisor who focuses on getting the job done or is it the the employee who is not doing his job and has spent time developing confidence and trust relationships with management?
 Belief goes where the confidence is most prevalent.
-If the bulk of confidence resides with a conman, then that is the direction where decisions are swayed in favor of.
+If the bulk of confidence resides with a conman, then that is the direction where decisions are swayed.

-At the end of the day it will be characterized as another personal conflict between a supervisor and a subordinate.
+At the end of the day a conflict will be characterized as another personal conflict between a supervisor and a subordinate.
+We need to turn that around where your corporation is no longer vulnerable to that type of personality.

 If a concerned employee who doesn't get results from his immediate supervisor or plant manager, skips protocol by going over middle management's head to report irregularities that middle management did not pass on to the executive level, the information and the employee that skipped protocol are quickly discredited so as to avoid embarrassing middle management.
 Executives quickly gravitate to what their middle managers represent because of the "trust bond" and believe reality is as it is described to them by middle management.
 It's a common misinformed state any of us can find ourselves in when we are not being fed the whole truth.
 I wouldn't want to be the employee that jumped protocol.